ardorlab/MIDAS/README.md

   <img src="https://github.com/ardorlab/MIDAS/assets/61293473/8114a773-988b-493a-9831-8d3f7b80408b" width="300" height="300">
 </p>

 Welcome to the Modularly Integrated Design Assistance Suite (MIDAS) repository.
-MIDAS utilizes inheritance, object-oriented, and functional programming to create a simple, robust tool for solving optimization problems.
-It has been applied primarily to nuclear engineering design problems, but it has been built to handle all kinds of problems.
+MIDAS utilizes inheritance, object-oriented, and functional programming to deliver a simple yet robust tool for solving optimization problems.
+While it has been applied primarily to nuclear engineering design problems, MIDAS has been built to support a wide range of optimization problems across many domains.

-MIDAS is designed to provide users with a variety of optimization methodologies to solve opimization problems with a focus on nuclear engineering design.
-Containing multiple optimization methodologies in a single package allows for the reuse of code in multiple ways leading to a shorter, simpler, and more versatile optimization package.
+MIDAS is designed to provide users with a variety of optimization methodologies, along with a comprehensive set of hyperparameter inputs, giving users the flexibility to construct the optimization that best suits their problem.
+The input file format was designed to be intuitive and easily readable, enabling optimizations that are simpler to configure, quick to employ, and adaptable to a wide range of use cases.

 Current optimization methodologies supported in MIDAS are: